 Register as a Jersey resident

-One of the first things you need to do when you arrive in Jersey is register at the Customer and Local Services department.
+One of the first things you need to do when you arrive in Jersey is register as a Jersey resident.
 You’ll be given a Social Security number and a registration card confirming your

 residential status.
 Your details will also be shared with the following departments: